yiruwang123/CAN/README.md

 ## Semi-Supervised Domain Adaptation for Wafer Map Defect

-Since our paper has not yet been published, we are only sharing a portion of the code related to this work.
  The complete code requires further refinement and will be made publicly available in the future.
 Stay tuned.

 ### 1. Requirements
 Before running the code, you need to install the required environment dependencies.
 Our code primarily relies on torch 2.0.1.